ethanwicker/ethanwicker.github.io/subpages/about.md

 But...the educator in me misses the impact I found teaching.
 I've been plotting to transition into EdTech for years, and the time has come to make that dream happen.

-Opportunity is abundant, but it is not evenly distributed.
+Opportunity is abundant, but is not evenly distributed.
 I'm on a mission to change the world by combining analytics, machine learning, data science, and education, one student learning outcome at a time.

 Reach out at ethanwicker@gmail.com if you want to learn more of my story.
 I'd love to learn about yours.